SteelCompendium/data-md-dse/Bestiary/Chapters/Retainers.md

 >
 > **Trigger:** The target takes damage from a strike.
 >
 > **Effect:** The retainer pushes the target or the attacking creature up to 2 squares.
-If that moves the mentor out of distance of the strike, the strike has no effect
+If that moves the mentor out of distance of the strike, the strike has no effect.

 ###### Level 7 Role Advancement Ability